 The list of the controversies in impressing.
-The Committee rejected Tolstoy, Zola, Ibsen, Twain, and Chekov.
+The Committee rejected Tolstoy, Zola, Ibsen, Twain, and Chekhov.
 It did the same with the eminent Indian writer Narayan.
 Sweden got 8 laureates, having the Academy members giving the awards themselves.
 The public lambasted many laureates for their political views.
 Many did not get the award because of the fear of stirring up the political conflicts.
-Jorge Luis Borges didn’t get it, deliberately, in view of his ardent anti-communist stance.
+Jorge Luis Borges didn’t get it, deliberately, considering his ardent anti-communist stance.
 Consequently, the Academy recognized Jean-Paul Sartre and Pablo Neruda, staunch supporters of Stalin, and Gabriel Garcia Marquez, a close friend of Castro.
-Most recently the Academy balked on Salman Rushdie after the Ayatola ordered to kill him.
+Most recently, the Academy balked on Salman Rushdie after the Ayatollah ordered to kill him.

-There is always a question of how much the views, other than in the candidate’s expertize field, should affect the nomination process.
-We all have personal opinions and often our personal lives are controversial.
-The writers are no exception and I would argue that are affected more often than not.
+There is always a question of how much the views, other than in the candidate’s expertise field, should affect the nomination process.
+We all have opinions, and often our personal lives are controversial.
+The writers are no exception, and I would argue that are affected more often than not.
 But they have the megaphones and access to the masses.
 I know for sure that totalitarian regimes widely use writers to propagate the official government positions.
 This kind of pressure was rampant in communist Poland.
-I also know that you didn’t have to press them hard to loud our beloved leaders.
+I also know that you didn’t have to press them hard to loud, our beloved leaders.
 Associated perks compensated for the moral questions if even there were any.
 They just had to play the official tunes.
 In the country of equals, they were more equal than others.

 But the Academy must be consistent.
 To do it otherwise leads to the corruption of the award.

-This year the committee did not choose a winner.
+This year, the committee did not choose a winner.
 A sexual assault scandal rocked the Academy to the point, that the King had to intervene.
-One of the Academy members told the press that body is in crisis and needs to be rebuilt.
+One of the Academy members told the press that the body is in crisis and needs to be rebuilt.